 My workshops contain two important parts: The Instructor's Demo and The Students' Practice after observing the demo.

 In Visual Art we learn by seeing.
 In fact, that is how we learn.
-Therefore, within my workshop program, I do three separate 1,5 - 3 hour (quick, but highly detailed) life demonstrations in drawing, pastel and oil, each - in the historic Academically trained approach.
-This is a great opportunity for students to witness the progression of the portrait painting from life, from start to completion.
-My goal, as your instructor, is to simply show you and teach you 'right' from 'wrong', so you can quickly get on the right and your own artistic path towards improving your skills as an artist.
-Following the demo, inspired students work on their own pieces, and every student receives my personal and individual attention, according to their needs and specific requirements.
+Therefore, within my workshop program, I do three separate 1.5 - 3 hour (quick and highly detailed) life demonstrations in Drawing, Pastel and Oil, each in the approach of the academic training.
+This is a great opportunity for students to witness the progression of portraits from life in different mediums, from start to completion.
+My goal, as your instructor, is to simply show you and teach you 'right' from 'wrong', so you can quickly get on the right and your own artistic path towards advancing your skills where 'the sky is the limit'.

 I look forward to seeing you in class!

 Today, unfortunately, the 'painterly style' is quite often used by portrait artists to camouflage the errors in anatomy and proportions; so, we should not follow blindly the praises for such a "style" without keeping in mind that the above mentioned Masters did not just paint, they "drew with brushes", as I like to say.
 The great Italian Master of the 20th century, Pietro Annigoni stated: "Painting does not exist without Drawing, and it is Drawing [from life] that gives the exact measure of the painter.
 Drawing never fails, but often the artist does."
 Let us remember this!